Monique-nel/BFB321-Group04/README.md

 ---

 ## Data Visualisation
-Insert this code into Mzanzi.sql to see current tables.
+The database includes sample data for testing.
+Insert this code into Mzanzi.sql to see current tables filled sample data.
 ```bash
 SELECT * FROM "User";
 SELECT * FROM "Market";
 SELECT * FROM "Vendor";
 SELECT * FROM "Events";
 ```

+### Sample Data

+The database includes sample data for testing:

+- **13 Users:** Example user accounts with varied roles and permissions
+- **7 Markets:** Different market locations showcasing diversity in operation
+- **8 Vendors:** Sample sellers providing products across multiple markets
+- **3 Events:** Demonstration of community or promotional events linked to markets

 ## Entity Relationship Diagram